What Can I Do to Improve Employee Performance?

 Technology is a great way to facilitate regular top-down communication.
 Leveraging a communication platform that allows management and leadership to broadcast company updates to teams or the entire company can make a huge difference.

-Forward-thinking companies like Vivint Smart Home have begun to incorporate Zinc, an intuitive communication platform, into their business strategy to make effective communication seamless.
+Forward-thinking companies like Vivint Smart Home have begun to incorporate Zinc’s All Mode Communication Platform, into their business strategy to make effective communication seamless.

 No matter where an employee stands in the company, they are always connected to the people, teams, and resources they need.
 With open lines of communication between employees, management, and leadership, Vivint has raised employee engagement by 50% and reduced time to service, a huge metric for customer satisfaction, by 37%.

-You can learn more about using Zinc for your company communications here, but in the meantime, make sure your employees know:
+You can learn how to make employees feel valued by using Zinc for your company communications here, but in the meantime, make sure your employees know:

 - What the company’s goals and objectives are